antmicro/nextpnr-fpga-interchange-site-preprocessor/README.md

 ### `preprocess` subcommand

 Gathers information for routability between BEL pins in a site.
-Use `--with-debug-hints` to add hints to the outputted JSNO that make it easier to read by a human.
+Use `--with-debug-hints` to add hints to the outputted JSON that make it easier to read by a human.

 ### `route-pair` subcommand